sankeer28/Math-PDF-Generator-Web/README.md

 - Grades 1-12, following the **Ontario mathematics curriculum** (2020 for Grades 1-8,
   MTH1W and the senior courses above that)
-- Nine subjects mapped to the Ontario strands: Number, Algebra, Data & Probability, Geometry & Spatial Sense, Measurement, Financial Literacy, Trigonometry, Advanced Functions and Calculus — 90 topics in all
+- Nine subjects mapped to the Ontario strands: Number, Algebra, Data & Probability, Geometry, Measurement, Financial Literacy, Trigonometry, Advanced Functions and Calculus — 90 topics in all
 - Topics are filtered to the grade that teaches them, so a Grade 3 worksheet cannot offer integers and a Grade 11 one is not padded with counting